tkem/cachetools/docs/index.rst

    This class associates a time-to-live value with each item.
 Items that expire because they have exceeded their time-to-live will be no longer accessible, and will be removed eventually.
+   Items expire regardless of modifications or value access, an update of the items values will not reset their time-to-live.
-If no expired items are there to remove, the least recently used items will be discarded first to make space when necessary.
+   If noexpired items are there to remove, the least recently used items will be discarded first to make space when necessary.

    By default, the time-to-live is specified in seconds and